d4m4s74/the_farmer_was_bffed/readme.md

 ## Non-brainfuck commands

 I've added `?`.
 It does nothing, but it allows you to set a breakpoint at `pass #put breakpoint here` to pause the code in order to check memory, pointers, etc or step through the code.

+## Youtube videos of crops

+You can find a [playlist of my crop implementations](https://www.youtube.com/playlist?list=PLs6mbYNYl2zc2gGRqNWfslEv7PBbazZGK) on Youtube